-LITTLE HOKUM RAG blog of artist Amy Crehore.
-NEWS: Group shows Milan, Italy (Colombo Xmas Circus), Los Angeles (BLAB), Chicago (LAX/ORD)in 2016 and Tokyo, Japan 2017
+This is LITTLE HOKUM RAG, the blog of artist Amy Crehore.
+NEWS: Upcoming shows Milan, Italy and Tokyo, Japan 2017 (image above from Blab Show 2016)

 The cards illustrated are much later than 1802.
 The letterpress process of printing was not invented until 1832.
 The cards are copies of English cards of c.1800.